Te Ara Tupua: Ngauranga to Wellington CBD

-The Ngauranga to central Wellington section of Te Ara Tupua is planned to run from the Ngauranga Interchange, along Hutt Road and Thorndon Quay to Bunny Street near Wellington railway station.
+The Ngauranga to central Wellington section of Te Ara Tupua runs from the Ngauranga Interchange, along Hutt Road and Thorndon Quay to Bunny Street near Wellington railway station.
 Parts of the Hutt Road have had upgraded walking and cycling paths built, and other changes were planned by Let's Get Wellington Moving (LGWM), an organisation controlled by the Greater Wellington Regional Council, Wellington City Council and NZTA.
-Changes planned for Thorndon Quay have proved controversial.
+Changes made to Thorndon Quay have proved controversial.
 In 2021, the number of car parks was reduced by 50%, which led local businesses to complain that the plan was not well thought out and that they were losing customers.
-Further changes to car parking, installation of cycle lanes, bus priority lanes, and more pedestrian crossings are planned in the final design, with construction beginning late in 2023.
+Further changes to car parking, installation of cycle lanes, bus priority lanes, and more pedestrian crossings were planned for the final design, with construction beginning late in 2023.
 In June 2023, LGWM advised Wellington City Council that the cost of the works on Thorndon Quay had increased from $77m in February 2022 to $94m.
 The increase was due to more detailed designs, scope change and inflation.
+The section is complete as of July 2025.

-NZTA is funding 51% of the project, with the remainder of about $46m funded by Wellington City Council.
+NZTA funded 51% of the project, with the remainder of about $46m contributed by Wellington City Council.